Kwiziq community member

 "Estuve corriendo" and "estaba corriendo" mean the same thing?
 I was running.
 Is one used more than the other for any reason?

-This relates to:Forming El Pretérito Indefinido progresivo with estar + gerundio (past progressive) -
+This question relates to:Spanish lesson "Forming El Pretérito Indefinido progresivo with estar + gerundio (past progressive)"

 Kwiziq language super star